resbazSQL/lc-webscraping/_episodes/05-scraping-multiple-pages-with-scrapy.md

 ## Extracting URLs using the spider

-Since we have an XPath query we know will extract the URLs we are looking for, we can now use the `xpath()` method and update the spider accordingly.
+Since we have an XPath query we know will extract the URLs we are looking for, we can now use the `XPath()` method and update the spider accordingly.
 We are going to comment out the response parsing and save it for later.

 (editing `austmps/austmps/spiders/austmpdata.py`)